Industrial Relations (IDRL) 496

 Upon completion of IDRL 496, students should be able to

-To receive credit for Industrial Relations 496: Comparative Labour Education, you must complete three written assignments and achieve a minimum grade of “D” (50 percent) on each assignment.
+To receive credit for Industrial Relations 496: Comparative Labour Education, you must complete five written assignments and achieve a minimum grade of D (50 percent) on each assignment.
 The weighting of the composite course grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Taylor, J. (2001).
 Union learning: Canadian labour education in the twentieth century.
-Toronto: Thompson Educational Publishing, Inc.
+Thompson Educational Publishing.

 Undergraduate Challenge for Credit Course Registration Form